-Married Carolyn Esserman in November 2016...Attend the University of Mississippi and was named Southeastern Conference Pitcher of the Year and earned All-American honors from the National Collegiate Baseball Writers Association as a junior.
-Also named a 2005 Freshman All-American and All-SEC Freshman...Received the Cellular South Ferriss Trophy (now known as the C Spire Ferriss Trophy) in 2010, which is awarded annually to Mississippi's top collegiate baseball player...His older brother, Stuart, was signed by STL as a 2ndround selection of the 2003 First-Year Player Draft.
-His father, Mike, lettered 4 years at Ole Miss.
-His uncle, Pat, also lettered 4 years at Ole Miss and was selected by CWS in the 18th round of the 1983 First-Year Player Draft...Went 20-6 at Collierville High School (TN) with 11 saves, a 2.21 ERA, and 312 strikeouts in 181.0 IP...Pitched for the United States Collegiate National Team in the 2009 World Baseball Challenge.
-Threw a 1-hitter in the Championship game against the German National team.
+Married Carolyn Esserman in November 2016, and the couple had their first child, Tate Andrew, in February 2021...Was selected in the 12th round of the 2007 MLB Draft by the Texas Rangers, but he chose to play college for the University of Mississippi.
+Named a 2005 Freshman All-American, an All-SEC Freshman and Southeastern Conference Pitcher of the Year honors.
+As a junior, earned All-America honors from the National Collegiate Baseball Writers Association...Received the Cellular South Ferriss Trophy (now known as the C Spire Ferriss Trophy) in 2010, which is awarded annually to Mississippi’s top collegiate baseball player...His older brother, Stuart, was signed by STL as a 2nd-round selection of the 2003 First-Year Player Draft.
+His father, Mike, lettered four years at Ole Miss.
+His uncle, Pat, also lettered four years at Ole Miss and was selected by CWS in the 18th round of the 1983 First-Year Player Draft...Went 20-6 at Collierville High School (TN) with 11 saves, a 2.21 ERA, and 312 strikeouts in 181.0 IP...Pitched for the United States Collegiate National Team in the 2009 World Baseball Challenge.
+Threw a one-hitter in the Championship game against the German National team.
 Finished the 2009 World Baseball Challenge with a 4-1 record, a 1.75 ERA and a team-leading 48 SO.

 In 46 appearances (18 starts) between SF and MIL, posted a 4.85 ERA (56 ER, 104.0 IP) with 137 SO against 44 BB… his 46 outings were the 2nd most in a single season in his career (most: 53 appearances in 2015)...Went 2-9 in 21 appearances (17 starts) for SF to begin the season before being acquired by MIL along with RHP Ray Black in exchange for SS Mauricio Dubon on July 31.
 In 25 appearances (1 GS) with MIL, owned a 2.39 ERA (7 ER, 26.1 IP), struck out 45 against 8 BB, posted a .176 opponent AVG and owned the highest strikeout rate (45%) of any NL reliever from August 1 through the end of the season (min.
 20 IP)...Held opponents scoreless in 18 of his final 20 outings of the year, posting the 2nd-best ERA (1.33) in the majors from August 17 through the end of the season (min.
 20 appearances)...MIL went 18-7 in games in which Pomeranz appeared...Made one appearance in the postseason, pitching 2.0 perfect innings in the NL Wild Card game against the eventual World Series Champion Washington Nationals...Relied on 5 pitches in 2019: four-seamer (52.3%), curve (31.7%), sinker (8%), cutter (5.8%) and changeup (2.2%)… opposing batters hit .143 against his changeup and .223 vs. his fastball…the 29.3 whiff % vs. his four-seamer was the highest of any pitch in a season in his career.